Academic year: The period consisting of fall and spring semesters.

-Advanced standing: Exemption or credit awarded to beginning first-year students upon successful performance on proficiency examination.
+Advanced standing: Exemption or credit awarded to beginning first-year students upon successful performance on a proficiency examination.

 Audit: To enroll in a course for no credit.

-Capstone experience: A core curriculum requirement, designed by the student’s school or major department; every senior completed the capstone by applying information, skills and ideas from the major to one significant project.
+Capstone experience: A core curriculum requirement, designed by the student’s school or major department; every senior completes the capstone by applying information, skills and ideas from the major to one significant project.

-Code of Student Conduct: The regulations of behavior that prohibits unsatisfactory or disruptive conduct.
+Code of Student Conduct: The regulations of behavior that prohibit unsatisfactory or disruptive conduct.
 Disciplinary action and sanction resides with the Office of Student Affairs.

 Course load: The total number of semester hours for which a student is registered in one semester or summer term.